All-New X-Men: Out of Their Depth

 The X-Men search for Mystique, and eventually locate her hideout, where she welcomes Madame Hydra and the new Silver Samurai, revealing to them her plan of buying Madripoor.
 Both groups watch Havok's recent speech about the "M-word", and Kitty Pryde disagrees with the speech.
 Although Wolverine and Kitty Pryde order the time-displaced X-Men not to follow them, they go after them and, as a battle ensues, Lady Mastermind apparently causes Jean Grey to manifest the Phoenix Force, much to the shock of others.
 The X-Men and Brotherhood are frozen in distress as Lady Mastermind angrily persuades Jean to kill them all.
 While Jean proceeds to blame Mystique for causing this, Wolverine prepares to kill Jean in order to stop her from using a power that she cannot control.
-As Wolverine slashes Jean, it is revealed this is a psychic vision of the Phoenix that Jean somehow manifested into the minds of the Brotherhood, and that inadvertently entered the minds of Wolverine, Kitty, and the other X-Men.
-Mastermind creates one final illusion that she and Sabertooth use to escape, but Mystique is caught and sent to "The Cage", an extra-max prison (from which she quickly escapes).
+As Wolverine slashes Jean, it is revealed this is a psychic vision of the Phoenix that Jean manifested into the minds of the Brotherhood, and that inadvertently entered the minds of Wolverine, Kitty, and the other X-Men.
+Mastermind creates one final illusion that she and Sabretooth use to escape, but Mystique is caught and sent to "The Cage", an extra-max prison (from which she quickly escapes).
 The team now has some time to relax, so Bobby and Scott go to a carnival and try to pick up some teenage girls.
 Jean Grey practices her telekinetic skills with older Beast and destroy Wolverine's motorcycle.
 While putting it back together she reads Beast's mind and discovers that Beast had a long-time crush that he never pursued in respect for Scott Summers.
 Jean then confront time-displaced Beast and the two share their feeling and a romantic kiss.